Siren Arts

 PERFORMANCE: August 8, 2024

-Laura Bernstein, Patty Gone and Perrin Ireland explore the theme “deepwater” from the perspective of The Little Mermaid and the creatures who inhabit the depths, as temperatures rise at an increasingly alarming rate.
+Laura Bernstein (she/her), Patty Gone and Perrin Ireland explore the theme “deepwater” from the perspective of The Little Mermaid and the creatures who inhabit the depths, as temperatures rise at an increasingly alarming rate.
 Incorporating costumes, props, movement and sound, they will generate a series of interactive and unfolding surrealist tableaus respond directly to the site/seashore while questioning conventions of the fairytale form.

-Laura Bernstein is an interdisciplinary artist and arts educator who creates immersive installations using video, performance, sculpture, and painting.
+Laura Bernstein (she/her) is an interdisciplinary artist and arts educator who creates immersive installations using video, performance, sculpture, and painting.
 Her work plays with historical mythologies about human and animal behavior in relation to changing climates.

-Perrin Ireland explores how animals make a living- how they make noise, have sex, and try to kill each other–using language, line, and color to communicate the shocking realities of life on this planet.
+Perrin Ireland (she/her) explores how animals make a living- how they make noise, have sex, and try to kill each other–using language, line, and color to communicate the shocking realities of life on this planet.
 Her work is a collaboration with the natural world, scientists, and the viewer, whose engagement informs her visual and performance research.

-Patty Gone is a performer, poet, artist, and educator.
+Patty Gone (she/they) is a performer, poet, artist, and educator.
 She makes art where the queer imagination and white working-class imagination crash and fall in love.
 Born in Harrisburg, Pennsylvania, Gone draws inspiration from the art forms popular in her hometown.
 By contorting romance novels, soap operas, or sit-coms into surreal essay-poems, Gone strips the familiar to reveal its zany and irrational core.

 seapony